basiralab/GNNs-in-Network-Neuroscience/README.md

-# Graph Neural Network for Network Neuroscience
+# Graph Neural Networks in Network Neuroscience

 > In Geometric Deep Learning (GDL), one of the most popular learning methods is the Graph Neural Network (GNN), which applies convolutional layers to learn the topological structure of the input graph.
 GNN has recently been used for the analysis of different types of the human connectome, such as structural, functional, and morphological networks derived respectively from Diffusion Tensor Imaging (DTI), functional magnetic resonance imaging (fMRI), and T1-w MRI data.
 Such a nascent field has achieved significant performance improvements over traditional deep neural networks in the early diagnosis of brain disorders.
 Thus, we list here all MICCAI papers of 4 years (2017-2020), some journals, and IPMI (2017-2019) papers that are embedded into multiple tasks related to the disease diagnosis: